-After spending a week or so exploring the ancient ruins and bustling souks of Egypt you may have some time to spare – from a few days to an evening, and are wondering how to make the most of it, whether you are an outdoorsy traveller, history buff, culture vulture or food lover, here are our top tips.
+After spending a week or so exploring the ancient ruins and bustling souks of Egypt you may have some time to spare.
+Perhaps a few days or just an evening, and you’re wondering how to make the most of it.
+Whether you are an outdoorsy traveller, history buff, culture vulture or food lover, here are our top recommendations.

 For outdoorsy travellers: Camp out in the desert